Excessive Sweating – Hyperhidrosis. Is treating upper cervical instability the missing treatment?

 Case 3: A 74-year-old woman with a three-month history of profuse facial sweating, which she experienced on heat exposure and exercise.

-- Patient had anhidrosis affecting the left side of the head, face, neck and shoulder to the ring finger (C7 area), and crossed hypohidrosis at the right abdomen.
+- The patient had anhidrosis affecting the left side of the head, face, neck, and shoulder to the ring finger (C7 area), and crossed hypohidrosis at the right abdomen.

 - Thermography showed high skin temperature in the anhidrotic and hypohidrotic areas, i.e. the left side of the face to the C7 area and the right side of the abdomen.

 - Neck MRI revealed disc herniation, with bulging most pronounced at 3 mm at the C5–6 level